bootdotdev/blog/content/golang/golang-constant-maps-slices.md

 Now, anywhere in the program, we can use the result of `getSupportedNetworks()` and we know that there is no way we can get a mutated value.

 Obviously one of the biggest downsides to this approach is that to get a new copy of the configuration you're literally creating a new copy and making a function call.
-In the vast majority of cases this should be fine - if it's truly just a configuration you probably won't need to be accessing it all the time.
-That said, if you're rapidly making new copies it could become a performance issue.
+In the vast majority of cases this should be fine - if it's truly just a configuration you probably won't need to be accessing it too often.
+That said, if you're rapidly making new copies constantly the extra memory overhead could become a performance issue.

 ## Good Practices

-Being able to keep access to maps and slices that are effectively constant can make your code easier to read, and more importantly, much less error-prone.
+Being able to access to maps and slices that are *effectively* constant makes your code easier to read, and more importantly, less error-prone.
 One of the most sought-after traits of a [computer scientist](/computer-science/comprehensive-guide-to-learn-computer-science-online/) for [high-end coding jobs](/computer-science/highest-paying-computer-science-jobs/) is the ability to read, write, and refactor code so that it's more maintainable and easier to understand.

+## Are you SURE Go doesn't support constant maps slices and arrays?

+Yes.
+From the official [specification](https://golang.org/ref/spec#Constants):

+> There are _boolean constants_, _rune constants_, _integer constants_, _floating-point constants_, _complex constants_, and _string constants_.
+Rune, integer, floating-point, and complex constants are collectively called _numeric constants_.